nlpsandbox/i2b2-phi-dataset/README.md

 and industry professionals are invited to browse the available tasks and participate by developing and submitting an NLP Sandbox tool.

-A series of tasks benchmarked in the NLP Sandbox are PHI annotation and de-identification tasks.
-One of the datasets used to benchmark the performance of NLP Sandbox tools submitted to solve these tasks is from the [2014 i2b2 NLP De-identification Challenge].
-This dataset do not include sensitive information since the authors have replaced the PHIs with synthetic values that prevent the re-identification of patients.
+One of the datasets used to benchmark the performance of PHI annotators on [NLPSandbox.io] is the [2014 i2b2 NLP De-identification Challenge Dataset].
+This dataset is publicly available and can be used by NLP developers to locally test their tools before submitting them to the NLP Sandbox.
+Once submitted, PHI annotators will be evaluated on the 2014 i2b2 dataset as well as on private datasets provided by different partner organizations that include MCW, Mayo Clinic, and UW.

-This repository provides a portable and reproducible development environment with RStudio and Python generated from the template GitHub repository [sagebionetworks/rstudio].
-This environment provides a notebook (see [Notebooks](#notebooks)) that takes as input the official training and evaluation dataset files of the 2014 i2b2 NLP De-identification Challenge and generates a new dataset using the [NLP Sandbox Schemas].
+In order to use the i2b2 dataset to develop your NLP Sandbox PHI annotator, its annotations must first be mapped to the annotations defined by the [NLP Sandbox schemas].
+Because one must agree to not redistribute the i2b2 dataset prior to downloading it, even in a modified form, we provide a dockerized R notebook that you can use to generate files that you can use to map the dataset.
+The files generated at the end of the notebook can then be pushed to a local or remote instance of the [NLP Sandbox Data Node] using the [NLP Sandbox CLI].

 ### Specification

-- NLP Sandbox Schemas version: 1.1.1
+- NLP Sandbox Schemas version: 1.1.2
 - NLP Sandbox dataset
   - Name: `i2b2-phi-dataset`
   - Version: 1.0.0